INN/docs/projects/largo/umbrella-setup.md

 ## Troubleshooting

-If you get a redirect loop when you try to log in to [http://largo-umbrella.dev/wp-login.php](http://largo-umbrella.dev/wp-login.php) after creating the network super-admin, this may happen if the replacement of `largoproject.wpengine.com` to `largo-umbrella.dev` didn't complete.
+If you get a redirect loop when you try to log in to [http://largo-umbrella.test/wp-login.php](http://largo-umbrella.test/wp-login.php) after creating the network super-admin, this may happen if the replacement of `largoproject.wpengine.com` to `largo-umbrella.test` didn't complete.
 Try redoing this step.

-If you don't see the "Network Admin" menu when trying to add your user to a subsite via [http://largo-umbrella.dev/wp-admin/](http://largo-umbrella.dev/wp-admin/), your network super-admin might not be so super after all.
+If you don't see the "Network Admin" menu when trying to add your user to a subsite via [http://largo-umbrella.test/wp-admin/](http://largo-umbrella.test/wp-admin/), your network super-admin might not be so super after all.
 Redo the step of adding the network super-admin, only skipping the command to create the account.
 The command `wp super-admin add superadmin` should respond with `Success: Granted super-admin capabilities.`.

 Make sure your .htaccess file contains the SubFolder configuration designed for OLD wordpress:
 ```